 Because digital marketing has so many options and strategies, every business approaches digital marketing differently depending on its needs, budget, and resources.
 A huge plus with digital marketing is that you get to utilize tools like analytics to monitor the success of your marketing in real-time more than you could with traditional marketing!

 Digital Marketing is Slowly Replacing Traditional Marketing

-I still remember the days when newspapers were much more of a thing then they are now.
+I still remember the days when newspapers were much more of a thing than they are now.
 We’d check the newspaper for job listings, sell items, and promote yard sales, businesses would buy ads, cartoon strips, and business highlights, etc. Now we utilize several different websites to accomplish these same things!
 I use this as just one example of how digital marketing is replacing traditional marketing.
 Business cards would also be much more prominent, and although still utilized and appreciated, we now tell people to find us on social media or visit our website to reach us!

 Any form of traditional marketing that you can think of you can do in digital marketing and more!
 Direct mail is being replaced with email lists.
 Print receipts and now being texted or emailed, menus are now online, and instead of distributing flyers businesses and creating Facebook ads.